giuseppec/featureImportance/ecml-demo/application_results.md

-Application Results
+Simulations and Application
 ================

 Introduction
 ============

 In this short tutorial, we provide the code that reproduces the results of the application section of our article entitled "Visualizing the Feature Importance for Black Box Models".
 We used [`batchtools`](https://github.com/mllg/batchtools) to run our experiments.
-The files [`application_shapley_simulation.R`](https://github.com/giuseppec/featureImportance/blob/master/ecml-demo/application_shapley_simulation.R) and [`application_importance_realdata.R`](https://github.com/giuseppec/featureImportance/blob/master/ecml-demo/application_importance_realdata.R) contain the `batchtools` code for the expermients and can be found in this [directory](https://github.com/giuseppec/featureImportance/tree/master/ecml-demo).
+The files [`application_pi_simulation.R`](https://github.com/giuseppec/featureImportance/blob/master/ecml-demo/application_pi_simulation.R), [`application_shapley_simulation.R`](https://github.com/giuseppec/featureImportance/blob/master/ecml-demo/application_shapley_simulation.R) and [`application_importance_realdata.R`](https://github.com/giuseppec/featureImportance/blob/master/ecml-demo/application_importance_realdata.R) contain the `batchtools` code to reproduce the expermients and can be found in this [directory](https://github.com/giuseppec/featureImportance/tree/master/ecml-demo).
 The directory also includes the results of both files in an `.Rds` file which is used in the code below to produce the figures and tables.

 Load Packages
 =============